Henry Gunderson Henry Gunderson

 A Brief Introduction to Walking DC

 I am lucky enough to be fully ambulatory and exercise this ability almost every day, crisscrossing the city on one of my habitual jaunts.
-If I lived somewhere else, say a medium sized Midwestern city or out in the suburbs I doubt I would walk as much if at all.
-Like most people, I default towards the most efficient activity, and for the most part DC’s density and design lends itself to walking or biking versus owning and driving a car.
+If I lived somewhere else, say a medium-sized Midwestern city or out in the suburbs, I doubt I would walk as much, if at all.
+Like most people, I default to the most efficient activity, and for the most part, DC’s density and design lends itself to walking or biking versus owning and driving a car.

 The act of walking has experienced a surge in popularity over the last 15 year or so.
 There are now entire books about walking like Craig Mod’s Kissa by Kissa or The Philosophy of Walking by Frederic Gross.
 Even the New York Times published an article on the merits of walking, boldly titled Whatever the Problem, It is Probably Solved By Walking.
 The author, Andrew McCarthy, managed to succinctly demonstrate the merits of walking while also plugging his most recent book about a 500-mile pilgrimage along the Camino Del Santiago in Spain.
 It turns out that Andrew was not alone.
 There has been a marked increase in interest and activity in the Camino Del Santiago.
 In 2024, approximately 440,371 people applied for their pilgrim badge, certifying they had completed at least 100 miles of the pilgrimage from any of multiple routes, the longest of which stretches just over 600 miles.
 The number of pilgrims has increased every year post-COVID and is 25% higher than pre-2020 levels.

-Even the productivity hacks have latched on to walking as an activity in and of itself, rather than a cost-efficient way of getting from A to B. In conjunction with turning off notifications on your phone, taking time to meditate, and of course “deep work” (whatever that means), authors like Cal Newport have extolled the virtues of walking as a way of slowing down to reflect, recharge and optimize your lifestyle.
+Even the productivity hacks have latched onto walking as an activity in and of itself, rather than a cost-efficient way of getting from A to B. In conjunction with turning off notifications on your phone, taking time to meditate, and of course “deep work” (whatever that means), authors like Cal Newport have extolled the virtues of walking as a way to slow down, reflect, recharge, and optimize your lifestyle.

 I don’t believe that a good walk needs to be a big walk.
-Of course, It’s easier to write a book about a 500 mile walk than it is a 20 mile walk.
-500 miles intuitively sounds much cooler and has a sort of heft to it that a long stroll doesn’t.
+Of course, it's easier to write a book about a 500-mile walk than it is about a 20-mile walk.
+Five hundred miles intuitively sounds much cooler and has a sort of heft to it that a long stroll doesn’t.
 But walking a city in shorter increments still means covering ground, and since DC is easy to walk, that is what I am going to do.

 Goal: